 As a travel blogger, one thing I’m guaranteed to be asked for is travel advice.
-Sometimes it’s for a place I know well and can offer help for (New York City, or Scotland), and other times it’s for somewhere I’ve never been before.

 It made me think about how I plan my own travels, and I realised that over the years I’ve built up my own routines for researching and deciding what to do in a new destination – routines that I’ve decided to spill the beans on with you!